BlueSteelAUS/Towns-plus-plus/README.md

  Monsters, maps, flowers, statues, flags ... the list goes on and on.
 (Basically adds a ton of stuff to the game)

-I see you might be a little confused. what I've done is taken workshops and added each as a building in the buildings menu, placing the appropriate zone in that building along with its utilities into a sub menu for that type of workshop (room or building).
+I see you might be a little confused.
+What I've done is taken workshops and added each as a building in the buildings menu, placing the appropriate zone in that building along with its utilities into a sub menu for that type of workshop (room or building).
 This provides quick and easy access to what your trying to build and furnish all in the one menu.